 Where will our mission to extend, apply, and exchange knowledge take us next?

-- The Academic Health Center's schools and colleges come together through the Center for Global Health and Social Responsibility to advance global health research and education.
+- Health science schools and colleges come together through the Center for Global Health and Social Responsibility to advance global health research and education.

 - The Medical School offers the only global health program of its kind to be co-sponsored by the Centers for Disease Control and Prevention.